jvs/sourcer/README.md

 Maybe you have to parse something where you have matching start and end tags.
 Here's a simple example that you can work from.

-It shows how Sourcer can handle some data-dependent grammars.

 ```python
 from sourcer import Grammar